 This article is part of the Why Couples Fight Series

-Contempt, according to Dr. John Gottman, is the single most corrosive behavior in a couple relationship.
-Treating others with disrespect, disdain, mockery, name-calling, aggressive humor and sarcasm are examples of contemptuous behavior.
+Contempt in marriage, according to Dr. John Gottman, is the single most corrosive behavior in a relationship.
+Treating others with disrespect, disdain, mockery, name-calling, aggressive humor, and sarcasm are examples of contemptuous behavior.
 Surprisingly, we see this even in dating or engaged couples.

 The sociologist Warren TenHouten observed that when anger is fused with disgust, it creates a particularly deadly psychological compound: contempt.